Nursing is one of the fine arts; I had almost said the finest of fine arts. – Florence Nightingale

 While you’re there, tied to a bed spawned from the “Transformers” franchise, linked to monitors by coils of snaking cables, wondering how to get to the bathroom without inflicting further injury, simultaneously pondering the implications of getting the leads wet, it’s the nursing staff that makes it all bearable.

-May 6 through 12 is National Nurses Week when, according the American Nursing Association, we “celebrate and elevate” the vast contributions and positive impacts of some 4 million American nurses.
+May 6 through 12 is National Nurses Week, when, according to the American Nursing Association, we “celebrate and elevate” the vast contributions and positive impacts of some 4 million American nurses.

 It’s fitting that the celebration ends on Florence Nightingale’s birthday.